Dartanlla/OWS/docs/getting-started/index.md

 ---

 # Getting Started
-Follow this section to quickly get up and running using OWS.
+Here is a brief overview of OWS 2.

-## Why should you use OWS?
+## Why OWS 2?
-* The primary goal of OWS is to increase scalability and achieve a higher concurrent player count for your online multiplayer game.
-With OWS 2.0 our goal is to scale beyond **100.000** concurrent players.
+* The primary goal of OWS 2 is to increase scalability and achieve a higher concurrent player count for your online multiplayer game.
+With OWS 2 our goal is to scale beyond **100,000** concurrent players.
-* OWS 1.0 was difficult to install in a local development environment for developers without specific technical knowledge.
+* OWS 1 was difficult to install in a local development environment for developers without specific technical knowledge.
 With OWS 2 and Docker, setup in your local development environment is quick and easy.
 By running OWS 2 locally, you can customize the API to meet your needs.
-* OWS 1.0 required Windows and Windows Servers.
-OWS 2.0 runs natively on **Windows**, **Linux** and **MacOS**.
+* OWS 1 required Windows and Windows Servers.
+OWS 2 runs natively on **Windows**, **Linux** and **MacOS**.

-## What technologies / architecture does OWS 2.0 use?
+## What technologies / architecture does OWS 2 use?
 * The OWS Web API is developed in **C#** with **.NET 5** (previously .NET Core)
 * The default storage technology is [Microsoft SQL Server (MSSQL)](mssql)
   * Each repository can use its own storage technology